What is VoiceMoat?

 The dashboard handles things the extension can't: thread composition, scheduling, analytics, voice retraining, profile review.
 Most day-to-day creation happens in the extension.
 The dashboard is where you check the health of the system.

 A model that captures voice has to capture something concrete.
-We define voice across 9 measurable signals: tone, rhythm, vocabulary, hooks, pacing, personality, formatting, quirks, and taboos.
+We define voice across 10 measurable signals: sentence rhythm, vocabulary, hook patterns, rhetorical structure, tonal range, punctuation habits, recurring references, taboos, mode-specific voice, and persona markers.
 Each is its own dimension, each is independently trainable, and each gives Auden a different vector to anchor drafts on.

 The companion question (why generic AI writing tools can't do this) is covered in our existing post on why every AI draft you write sounds the same.
 Short version: general LLMs are trained on averages and can be nudged toward styles, but the underlying weights reassert.
 Per-user training is what makes the difference.